Xithrius/twitch-tui/book/src/README.md

 This application has vim and emacs inspired keybinds.
 That means you will start out in visual mode.

 The default start screen is the dashboard.
-This can be configured with `start_state` in the config file.
+This can be configured with `first_state` in the config file.

 To go to a channel, either hit `Enter` or an integer between square brackets to go to the corresponding channel.